-- sterilisation of vehicles, equipment, plant trays, tools and footwear with potassium peroxymonosulfate or freshly prepared 1% sodium hypochlorite (NaOCI) bleach or 2% VirkonTM S. - disposal on site of suspect plants and crop residues by burning or deep burial. - removal of weeds that may harbour viruses in and around cucurbit crops. - developing a biosecurity plan for your farm.
-A template for a CGMMV Farm Biosecurity Plan is available from the Melon Australia website1.
+- sterilisation of vehicles, equipment, plant trays, tools and footwear with potassium peroxymonosulfate or freshly prepared 1% sodium hypochlorite (NaOCI) bleach or 2% Virkon[TM] S. - disposal on site of suspect plants and crop residues by burning or deep burial. - removal of weeds that may harbour viruses in and around cucurbit crops. - developing a biosecurity plan for your farm.
+A template for a CGMMV Farm Biosecurity Plan can be found at the melons Australia website10.